yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 **Complete the `NewCollectionPage` component**

 In `./client/src/components/main/collections/newCollectionPage/index.tsx`, create the form for adding a new collection.
 Use the `useNewCollectionPage` hook.
-Remove the existing state management and use the hook's returned values.
+Implement state management using the `useNewCollectionPage` hook.

 **Create `useSaveToCollectionModal` custom hook**